-Working whilst taking care of family can be a daunting prospect and finding ways to keep children occupied during the winter months when your usual sources of support may not be available can present another challenge for busy parents.
+Working whilst taking care of family can be a daunting prospect and finding ways to keep children occupied during the summer months when your usual sources of support may not be available can present another challenge for busy parents.

-Do also make use of your annual leave and take breaks to have some time together as a family, it is important that we all take time out from work, especially given the pressures caused by the current situation.
+Do make use of your annual leave and take breaks to have some time together as a family, it is important that we all take time out from work, especially given the pressures caused by the current situation.

 Department for Education - My Activity Passport

 My Activity Passport developed by the Department for Education is an editable activity checklist for children under 11.
 Although social distancing may mean some activities are not currently feasible, you can tailor the remaining activities to suit your child and their interests.

 Looking for a new challenge?
 The BBC have launched a summer competition for children, aged between 6 and 12 years old to have a go at designing a garden that will attract bees and other pollinating insects.
 You can find out more here.

 To celebrate the launch of the competition, the Royal Horticultural Society have created these activity cards for you to try out over the summer.